Lasting solutions to hunger come from effective strategies that fit the community.

 In any program, we begin by assessing the organizational capacity of our community partners, working with them to identify strengths, challenges and opportunities.
 This creates a concrete understanding of organizational assets and weakness, and provides the information needed to develop strategies with a strong likelihood of success.
 We primarily work with coffee cooperatives or community organizations that are deeply rooted in among the families they represent.

 The second step in our partnership is to conduct a community diagnostic to develop appropriate strategies and a baseline analysis that will guide our work together.
 This is a participatory process including farmers, their families, and organization representatives, to ensure that all voices are heard.

 The community diagnostic provides crucial information about the level of food insecurity, available resources, regional, social, geographical and economical characteristics – and, most importantly, the main challenges achieving healthy and sustainable livelihoods.
 This diagnostic is the project roadmap allowing us and our partners to develop a timeline, benchmarks and outcomes that will keep the work on track.

 Plugging in Partners to Implement Food Security Strategies

-We work closely with our community partners to design and implement a monitoring & evaluation (M&E) system that fits the way they work, reflecting their organizational capacity and culture.
+Our focus on the community diagnostic lays the groundwork for a robust monitoring and evaluation (M&E) system.
+As the project kicks off, we work closely with our community partners to design and implement an M&E system that fits the way they work, reflecting their organizational capacity and culture.